ecammnetwork/minimal-mistakes/docs/_ecamm-live-manual/008-interview-mode.md

 ## The Interview Window

 Interviews are controlled using Ecamm Live's Interview window.
-If you don't see the Interview window on your screen, click the {% inlineicon guesticon 20 graybutton %}Interview{% endinlineicon %} button along the right-hand side of the main window, or pick <samp>Interview</samp> from the <samp>Window</samp> menu at the top of the screen.
+If you don't see the Interview window on your screen, click the {% inlineicon guesticon 20 graybutton %}Interview{% endinlineicon %} button along the right-hand side of the Main Window, or pick <samp>Interview</samp> from the <samp>Window</samp> menu at the top of the screen.

 ![Figure\: The Interview Window](/assets/img/interview1.png "The Interview Window"){:width="400px"}